 Expenses:

 Finalists are responsible for their own expenses for this trip.
-However, the Iditarod Trail Committee (ITC) will provide tickets to the Pre-Race Banquet as well as the Teacher Conference.
-We will provide ground transportation to our events.
+However, the Iditarod Trail Committee (ITC) will provide tickets to the Pre-Race Banquet as well as the registration for the Educators Conference.

 To Ensure a Fair Selection Process